MartinMartinni/aws-shop/README.md

 ## Run pipelines with integration tests (CICD)
 1. Deploy the whole infrastructure.
 Check "How to run APP"
 2. Edit the code, commit, push
-3. Pipelines will be triggered automatically.
+3. Pipelines will be triggered automatically after merge to the master.
 You can see the results in the AWS "CodePipeline" service

 ### What pipelines do:
 - download source code from Github repo